|Grave of Edmund Thomas King|

 June 25, 1896 – The Monroe Journal reported that, at a regular communication of Monroeville Lodge No. 153, the following officers were elected for the ensuing Masonic year: S.H.
-Daily, Worshipful Master; Jno.
+Dailey, Worshipful Master; Jno.
 DeLoach, Senior Warden; S.W.
 Yarbrough, Junior Warden; D.J.
 Hatter, Treasurer; Q. Salter, Secretary; L.G.
 Steele, Senior Deacon; J.M.
 Sowell, Junior Deacon; S.F.
-Daniel, Tyler; W.G.
+Daniel, Tyler; and W.G.
 McCorvey, J.F.
 Fore, Stewards.

 June 25, 1896 – The Monroe Journal reported, at a regular communication of Mount Pleasant Lodge No. 266, the following officers were elected for the ensuring Masonic year: E.T.
 King, Worshipful Master; J.W.
 Shomo, Senior Warden; C.E.
 King, Treasurer; W.A.
 Shomo, Secretary; F.J.
 Norris, Senior Deacon; R.G.
-Scott, Junior Deacon; W.D.
+Scott, Junior Deacon; and W.D.
 Lambert, Tyler.

 June 25, 1896 – The Monroe Journal reported that, at a regular communication of Bells Landing Lodge No. 373, F.&A.M., the following officers were elected for the ensuing Masonic year: W.M.
 Hestle, Worshipful Master; J.G.
 Lambriecht, Senior Warden; Geo.
 W. Lyon, Junior Warden; Geo.
 W. Riley, Treasurer; A.P.
 Majors, Secretary; W.T.
 Reaves, Senior Deacon; W.W.
-Riley, Junior Deacon; Geo.
+Riley, Junior Deacon; and Geo.
 C. Nettles, Tyler.